-19. Related Party Transactions
+16. Related Party Transactions

-In May 2022, the Company and Syniverse Corporation ("Syniverse"), an equity method investee, entered into a wholesale agreement, pursuant to which Syniverse would process, route and deliver application-to-person messages originating and/or terminating between the Company's customers and mobile network operators.
-For the three and six months ended June 30, 2023, the value of the transactions that occurred between the Company and Syniverse were \$ 37.3 million and \$ 70.3 million, respectively.
-The value of the transactions that occurred between the Company and Syniverse were \$ 22.0 million for the period from the investment closing date in May 2022 through June 30, 2022.
-These transactions were recorded as cost of revenue in the accompanying condensed consolidated statement of operations.
+In May 2022, the Company and Syniverse Corporation ("Syniverse"), an equity method investee, entered into a wholesale agreement pursuant to which Syniverse would process, route and deliver application-to-person messages originating and/or terminating between the Company's customers and mobile network operators.
+For the three months ended March 31, 2024 and 2023, the value of the transactions that occurred between the Company and Syniverse were \$ 34.0 million and \$ 33.5 million, respectively.
+These transactions were recorded as cost of revenue in the accompanying condensed consolidated statements of operations.